dionjwa/dionjwa.github.io/pages/resume.md

  - Currently working on [molecular simulation applications](http://molecularsimulation.bionano.autodesk.com/).
  - Designed and built [Cloud Compute Cannon](https://github.com/Autodesk/cloud-compute-cannon).
 CCC puts scalable cloud computing into the hands of scientists.
 CCC can be easily installed locally, or in the cloud (AWS), and provides a simple API for running any scientific compute jobs.
  - Integrated [Cloud Compute Cannon](https://github.com/Autodesk/cloud-compute-cannon) into the [bionano molecular viewer](https://moleculeviewer.bionano.autodesk.com/), and contributed to the backend.
+ - Developer the idea of 'Metapages': [connected webpages as applications](https://dionjwa.github.io/metapage/).

 Technology stack: Node.js, Javascript, Docker, Redis, AWS Cloudformation, Haxe, Python, React.